Parents say Dr. Theresa Kouri, with the help of Scottish Rite, is giving their children a second chance at success.

 All of the families say they’ve tried a myriad of services for their children – from private tutoring, to reading businesses, to other area programs – and none have garnered the results they’ve seen at UNT.
 Dr. Kouri is just glad she can provide services for an area that has such a great need.

 “I realize that as a child grows in their reading skills, so many doors can be unlocked.
 It has been thrilling to help this process unfold.
-I am always grateful to my parents and families that have made sacrifices to get their children to the UNT clinic and have entrusted us with their futures.”
+I am always grateful to my parents and families that have made sacrifices to get their children to the UNT clinic and have entrusted us with their futures.
+And I am beyond grateful to Scottish Rite for their continued support.”